WSD Financial Facts

 Languages Spoken at Home

-- The five most frequently reported languages, other than English, spoken in students’ homes were Tagalog, Indic, Anishinaabe, Cree, and Arabic.
+- The five most frequently reported languages, other than English, spoken in students’ homes were Tagalog, Indic, Anishinaabe, Spanish and Cree.

 WSD Student Demographics